duncanatt/detecter/tutorial/docs/using-detecter/synthesising-analysers.md

 The constraint `#!shml when Res =/= A + B` in the first clause is satisfied when the reply payload sent by the server contains anything other than the sum of `#!erlang A` and `#!erlang B`, leading to a rejection verdict `no` (line `11`).
 The second clause on line `12` corresponds to the necessity `#!shml [_:_ ! {ok, Res} when Res =:= A + B]`, handling the case when the addition is correctly executed by the server.
 Note that the body of the latter function is just the invocation of the outer function `#!erlang X`, which emulates looping via recursion.

+The functions we discussed each have an extra 'catch all' clause that is inserted by the synthesiser (*e.g.*, lines `14`, `17`) to cater for the case where the event reported to the analyser is not the one expected.
+This clause matches any other event, hence the use of the don't care pattern `_`.
+In such instances, the analyser is unable to decide whether that event leads to a rejection verdict, *i.e.*, a violation of the property.
+Not also that since the functions are nested withing each other, the variables in the outer functions bind the ones in the inner functions.
+This *lexical scoping* is what allows us to refer to the variables `#!erlang A` and `#!erlang B` of the receive pattern `#!shml _ ? {_, {add, A, B}}` in the first necessity, from the constraints of the second necessities, `#!shml when Res =/= A + B` and `#!shml when Res =:= A + B`.

 ## Executable analysers